apache/iceberg/site/docs/spark.md

 ### Snapshot Table Procedure

 Creates an Iceberg version of a given table without adjusting the underlying table.
-The new created table can be adjusted or written to without adjusting the underlying table.
+The newly created table can be adjusted or written to without adjusting the underlying table.
 This procedure could be used to Snapshot a Hive production table and produce an Iceberg table referencing the same files.
 This new table can be used for testing before a full migration to Iceberg, or just to see if certain queries would benefit from Iceberg's optimizations.
 When